steinar-flatland/mdfmt/docs/user/Glossary.md

 ## TOC threshold

-an integer greater than or equal to 0, indicating the minimum number of headings that a document should have before a [TOC](#toc) is generated.
+an integer greater than or equal to 0, indicating the minimum number of headings that a document must have before a [TOC](#toc) is generated.
 A _TOC threshold_ of 0 causes an existing table of contents to be removed.